spirpinias/MACS3/README.md

 ## Usage

-When supplied with alignment file in and compare sheet.
-This tool will perform peak calling with or without comparisons.
-From the App Panel you can make choice of popular genomes depending on your projects species, auto detection of file formats, q value, and extension size, if desired.
+When supplied with alignment file and compare sheet.
+This tool will perform peak calling with comparisons.

+If your alignments are from PAIRED-END data you MUST select BAMPE or BEDPE to alert MACS that you are working with paired end data, respectively.

 Please take note!
-This capsule is specifically working with bam files, only.
+BEDPE is NOT the same as bedtools format.

+If you would like to mix .bed and .bam (can be compressed in .gz format) for inputs.
+You must select AUTO from the App Panel.

+For instance in the case of comparisons,

+Control = Mixture of .bed and .bam formatted files.
+Chip = Mixture of .bed and .bam formatted files.

+or no comparisons.

+Chip = Mixture of .bed and .bam formatted files.

+(Tentatively removing this line).
+You can make choice of popular genomes depending on your projects species, q value, and extension size, if desired.

 ## Output